First-Class Islamorada Restaurants

 Each of our restaurants has a different personality, establishing Cheeca Lodge as a culinary powerhouse within the Florida Keys.
 Atlantic’s Edge, renowned for its tropical inspired seafood, year-round stone crab, prime steaks, organic produce and island inspired desserts, is a benchmark for fine dining.
 Limoncello is a Tuscan-inspired restaurant perfect for families and casual meals.
 Nikai Sushi serves up the fresh sushi, sashimi and more in an intimate format.
 Thirsty?
 Head to the open-air Tiki Bar or the Chart Room for beer, wine, or island-inspired cocktails.

-Reviews for Dining at Cheeca Lodge & Spa
+Reviews for Florida Keys Dining at Cheeca Lodge & Spa

 “Generally one doesn't expect a Hotel's restaurant to be exceptional.
 This one at the Keys Cheeca Lodge was!
 Our waiter, Chris, was most attentive without being intrusive.
 The setting amidst tropical foliage lit with Tiki torches was most romantic.
 Because we raved about the quality of the food, the Chef even came out to meet us.
 Try the Florida lobster when you go- it's outstanding.”